fugreat/helloworld/README.md

     $ make analyze

 The following targets exist that are useful when used with automation tools such as Jenkins and SonarQube.
-They generate Google Test compatible XML from automakes test status, Cobertura compatible XML from gcov data, dumps cppcheck's data to its own XML format, converts cpplint.py's output to checkstyle compatible XML, and dumps flexelint to its own XML format.
+They generate Cobertura compatible XML from gcov data, dumps cppcheck's data to its own XML format, converts cpplint.py's output to checkstyle compatible XML, and dumps flexelint to its own XML format.

-    $ make gtest-xml
     $ make gcovr-xml
     $ make cppcheck-xml
     $ make cpplint-xml